thinkswan/facebook-comments-for-wordpress/readme.txt

 == Upgrade Notice ==

 = 2.0 =
 This update introduces both comment count caching (no more slow load times on the main page) and email notifications whenever a Facebook comment is posted.
-It also includes an option to load the JavaScript SDK the old way (for those of you who experienced issues with v1.6).
+It also includes an option to load the JavaScript SDK the old way (for those of you who experienced issues with v1.6) and an option to set the comment box width to a percentage or a pixel value.

 = 1.6 =
 This update introduces the highly-anticipated combined comment counts feature.